bat/bat/INSTALL.md

 #### Note

-For the interface to RooFit/RooStats, a ROOT version 5.27/04 or later is necessary and ROOT must be compiled with support for MathMore, which in turn relies on the GNU scientific library (GSL).
+For the interface to RooFit/RooStats, ROOT must be compiled with support for RooFit and MathMore, the latter relies on the GNU scientific library (GSL).

 ### Optional: Cuba